 It’s always important to know how your customers feel about your brand and your products.
-Properly gathering customer feedback to understand the customer experience and improve products and services can be a game changer for any business.
+Properly gathering customer feedback to understand the customer experience and improve customer satisfaction can be a game changer for any business.

 According to Microsoft, 56% of customers have ended ties with a brand because of poor customer service.
 Regularly asking your customers for feedback is a great way to find out how your company is doing.
 Direct customer satisfaction (CSAT) and Net Promoter Score (NPS) surveys can target your customers directly in apps, stores, emails, online, or wherever they may be.
 They’re simple to do and calculate for solid quantitative results.